flomio/flomio_site_docs/source/index.html.md

     func didFind(_ tag: FmTag!, fromDevice deviceId: String!) {
         tag.readNdef { (ndefMessage) in
             guard let ndefRecords = ndefMessage?.ndefRecords else { return }
-            for case let record as NdefRecord in ndefRecords {
+            for case let record as FmNdefRecord in ndefRecords {
-               for case let record as NdefRecord in ndefRecords {
+               for case let record as FmNdefRecord in ndefRecords {
                    guard let url = record.url else { return }
                    // if there is a URL present in your tag, it will be here }